Brent M. Jones - Connected Events Matter

 If you focus on personal development does that mean you think you are broken?

-Seeking ways to improve by building on who you do not mean you are broken; it just means that part of you wants to improve and to be better.
+Seeking ways to improve by building on who you are does not mean you are broken; it just means that part of you wants to improve and to be better.
 That desire is part of who you are.

-The desire to improve and grow sometimes leads us to seek out self-help books, which is good, but often self-help books are looked down on or resisted as offering real solutions.
+The desire to improve and grow sometimes leads us to seek out self-help books, which is good.
+However, self-help books are often looked down on or resisted as offering real solutions.
 Probably the main reason is the mistaken conclusion that reading these books suggests that the reader is broken and needs fixing.

-Reading more makes us feel more accomplished and increases our knowledge which brings a feeling of being a more empathic and humble person.
+Reading more makes us feel accomplished and increases our knowledge, which makes us more empathic and humble.

-The significant importance of personal development is that it helps you grow.
+Personal development is significant in that it helps you grow.
 You learn about the hardships in life from the experiences of others.
 You will learn to understand people and be kind and gentle.
 You turn into a more open-minded human, always eager to know and share more, and this shows up in your evolving character.